-Lead Teacher: Mr Alan Moore
+Lead Teacher: Mr Daniel Chapman

 At Hertford St Andrew we strive to deliver an exciting and varied curriculum which will engage and challenge our children.
 Our teachers use a variety of resources to keep our units of work current, exciting and appropriate whilst ensuring we meet the statutory requirements of the curriculum.
 English as a subject is truly cross curricular and you can see our celebration of writing displayed regularly throughout the school.